pymor/pymor/docs/source/tutorial_projection.rst

     self.operator.apply_inverse(X, mu=mu)

 determines the solution of this equation for the |parameter values| `mu` and a right-hand side given by `X`.
-As you see above, the right-hand side of the equation encoded by the model is given by the :attr:`~pymor.models.basic.StationaryModel.rhs` attribute.
+As you see above, the right-hand side of the equation is given by the :attr:`~pymor.models.basic.StationaryModel.rhs` attribute.
 However, while :meth:`~pymor.operators.interface.Operator.apply_inverse` expects a
 |VectorArray|,  we see that :attr:`~pymor.models.basic.StationaryModel.rhs` is actually
 an |Operator|: